cnpem/ssc-raft/docs/source/install.rst

 PIP
 ***

-One can install the latest version of sscRaft directly from our ``pip server``
+One can install the latest version of sscRaft directly from our ``pip server`` inside the CNPEM network

 .. code-block:: bash